Written by Greg Ellifritz

 % Center Mass or head hits (out of total shots fired)- 36%

 Surprisingly for me, there wasn’t much difference in hit rates between any of the running methods.
 No matter which method the runner employed, he or she got shot 52%-55% of the time.
-Despite the “experts'” recommendations against it, the straight line run resulted in the fewest percentage of hits.
+Despite the “experts'” recommendations against it, the straight line run resulted in the smallest percentage of hits.
 But even more importantly, it also resulted in the fewest number of SHOTS FIRED.
 The runners were moving so fast that in three of the test runs (25%), the shooters were unable to fire a second round.
 Even if hit percentages are similar between the three methods, anything we can do to reduce the total number of rounds a shooter will fire is likely to improve our chances of a safe escape.

 In both the crouch and zig-zag tests, the runner moved at a slower pace, thereby allowing the shooter to fire all of his allotted rounds.
 The “smaller target” created by the crouched position didn’t seem to influence the shooters’ abilities to hit.
 In fact, the crouch position resulted in both the highest percentage of total hits as well as the highest percentage of center mass/head hits.
 I don’t see any benefit to running in a crouched position to escape a shooter.